miracle2k/tarsnapper/README.rst

 Tarsnapper
 ==========

-Simple wrapper around tarsnap which does two things:
+Simple wrapper around the tarsnap and ddar backup tools which does two things:

 - Let's you define "backup jobs" (tarsnap invocations) in a config file, though this has little advantage over just using a a shell script.